 Board Meetings and Attendance

-According to the Bahrain Commercial Companies Law and the CBB rules, Board meetings will be conducted at least four times a year (on a quarterly basis).
-All Board members must attend at least 75 per cent of all Board meetings within a calendar year.
+According to the Bahrain Commercial Companies Law and CBB rules, Board meetings will be conducted at least four times a year (on a quarterly basis).
+All Board members must attend at least 75% of all Board meetings within a calendar year.
 At least five Directors must attend each Board meeting, including the Chairman or the Vice-Chairman.